Virgarg7/password-generator-lite/README.md

 ## Issues

-If you discover any issues, please [create an issue](https://github.com/Virgarg7) in our GitHub repository.
+If you discover any issues, please [create an issue](https://github.com/Virgarg7/password-generator-lite) in our GitHub repository.

 ## Credits

-**password-generator-lite** is developed and maintained by [Evyater Hazan](https://github.com/Evyatar-Hazan).
-We have taken refrence from thier Github Repo.
+**password-generator-lite** is developed and maintained by [Vir Garg](https://github.com/Virgarg7).

 ## Support